-Neither HOAs (Home Owners Associations) nor property CC&Rs (Covenants, Conditions and Restrictions) can reasonably prohibit development of an ADU or JADU.
-However, they can make it more time consuming and expensive for you, and in some cities HOAs have won against homeowners.
+Neither HOAs (Home Owners Associations) nor property CC&Rs (Covenants, Conditions and Restrictions) can “reasonably prohibit” development of an ADU or JADU.
+However, they can make it more time consuming and expensive for you.
+Read more about HOAs and ADUs on our blog.

 Can I sell the ADU separately from my house?

 Until recently, an ADU could not be sold separately from the primary residence.
 However, AB 1033 lets cities and counties decide whether to offer the option of condo conversion in their jurisdiction.
 This is a new development as of Fall 2023.

 Yes, an ADU is typically designated with a separate address for fire safety reasons (so the fire department would know where to go).

 Does adding an ADU increase my property taxes?